 Why doesn't my business name appear on ABN Lookup?

-Your updated business name record showing your ABN will appear on the ASIC Connect Search portal after the smart form has been processed,
+Your updated business name record showing your ABN will appear on the ASIC Connect Search portal once your request has been processed,

 which may take several business days.

 As you can no longer update your trading name with the Australian Business Register (ABR), adding your ABN to your business name record with

 ASIC is a way to show the link between your business and your ABN.

 Only companies and businesses registered with an ABN will appear on ABN Lookup.

 The ABN Lookup website holds only the publicly available information about a business, including:

 - Australian Business Number (ABN) and status

 - Entity names, business names and trading names

 - Note: trading names will be displayed on ABN Lookup until Nov-2018 after which they will be removed